cjaq312/SortableChallenge/README.txt

 HOW TO RUN:
 1. Clone the github repo to local machine
+2. Move in to the project folder (cd SortableChallenge)
+3. run go.sh
+4. See the output in "./data/outputData/productListingsOutput.txt"

+(OR)

+1. Clone the github repo to local machine
-2. Build the project using Maven
+2. Build the project using Maven "mvn clean compile assembly:single" "mvn install"
-3. Run Tester.java
+3. Run "java -jar ./target/Sortable-0.0.1-jar-with-dependencies.jar com.jagan.SortableChallenge.Tester"
-4. See the output in \data\outputData
+4. See the output in "./data/outputData/productListingsOutput.txt"

 ALGORITHM: